-We may not have adequate insurance if we become subject to product liability or other claims.
+We do not currently have product liability or malpractice insurance.

 Our business exposes us to potential product liability and other types of claims and our exposure will increase as we prepare to commercialize our copper and zinc status tests.
-We have product and general liability insurance that covers us against specific product liability and other claims up to an annual aggregate limit of \$5 million.
-Any claim in excess of our insurance coverage would have to be paid out of our cash reserves, which would have a detrimental effect on our financial condition.
-It is difficult to determine whether we have obtained sufficient insurance to cove potential claims.
-Also, we cannot assure you that we can or will maintain our insurance policies on commercially acceptable terms, or at all.
+We do not currently have any product liability or malpractice insurance that would cover us against any product liability, or malpractice claims.
+Any such claim would have to be paid out of our cash reserves, which would have a detrimental effect on our financial condition.
+We cannot assure you that we can or will be able to obtain product liability or malpractice insurance policies on commercially acceptable terms, or at all.